Veteran UK Politician Mandelson To Be Ambassador To US - UrduPoint

 Veteran UK Politician Mandelson To Be Ambassador To US

-London, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Veteran Labour politician and former senior minister Peter Mandelson has been chosen to become Britain's new ambassador to the United States, UK media outlets reported on Thursday.
+London, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Veteran Labour politician Peter Mandelson, a former senior minister and EU trade commissioner, has been chosen to become Britain's new ambassador to the United States, UK media reported on Thursday.

-Mandelson, part of the last Labour government removed from power in 2010 and a former EU trade commissioner, will take up the post in late January once US president-elect Donald Trump has returned to the White House, the reports said.
+Mandelson, 71 -- part of the last Labour government removed from power in 2010 -- will take up the post in late January once US president-elect Donald Trump has returned to the White House, the reports said.

 An official announcement is expected on Friday.